-Most of New Zealand’s land birds are classified as either threatened or endangered, or they have become extinct within the last few decades or centuries.
-Because most are long-lived and reproduce at a low rate, even slowly declining populations may eventually become extinct.
+Most of New Zealand’s land birds have become extinct within the last few decades or centuries, or are classified as threatened or endangered.
+Because most are long-lived and reproduce at a low rate, slowly declining populations may eventually become extinct.

-Forty species are extinct, and the Department of Conservation classifies 37 of the 51 living species as threatened.
+Forty land bird species have become extinct, and the Department of Conservation classifies 37 of the 51 living species as threatened.

-Many land birds such as the saddleback or tīeke (Philesturnus rufusater and P. carunculatus) and the stitchbird or hihi (Notiomystis cincta) became extinct from the mainland.
+Many land birds, including the saddleback or tīeke (Philesturnus rufusater and P. carunculatus) and the stitchbird or hihi (Notiomystis cincta), became extinct on the mainland.
 They survived only on a few small islands free from mammalian predators.

 Flight in the moonlight

 New Zealand snipe or tutukiwi are flightless from day to day.
 But occasionally, males fly high then plunge downwards so fast that the air vibrates their tail feathers, producing a mysterious roaring noise.
 They do this mainly on moonlit nights, and the purpose of these aerial displays is unknown.
 By avoiding flight at other times they are safer from harrier or skua attack, but staying on the ground puts them at risk from rats.